anthonyjn08/the-recipe-hotspot/README.md

     * view how many likes a recipe has so that I can see which recipes are most popular.

 * As a **Site Admin** I can...
-    * can delete comments so that I can ensure they’re appropriate.
+    * delete comments so that I can ensure they’re appropriate.
     * delete user posted recipes so that I can ensure site posts are appropriate.